iboing/iboing.github.io/index.md

 ## Honors and Awards

-[Honors]
+- [2023] Wuwenjun AI Science & Technology Award in CAAI, First Price of Natural Science, 5-th contributor

-- [2021] Wuwenjun-Outstanding Ph.D.
+- [2021] Wuwenjun Outstanding Ph.D.
 Dissertation Award in CAAI (Chinese Association for Artificial Intelligence)
+- [2021] First Place Winner of Video+Depth track in Segmenting and Tracking Every Point and Pixel (BMTT 2021 challenge) in ICCV 2021
 - [2021] Outstanding Graduates in Beijing
 - [2021] Outstanding Graduates in Peking University
 - [2020] Presidential Fellowship in Peking University
 - [2019] Outstanding Academic Award in Peking University
-- [2014] Provincial Merit Student in Jiangsu Province

-[Awards]

-- [2021] First Place Winner of Video+Depth track in Segmenting and Tracking Every Point and Pixel (BMTT 2021 challenge) in ICCV 2021
 - [2019] Most Innovative Award of Panoptic Segmentation in COCO 2019 Challenge in ICCV 2019
 - [2018] Runner-up Winner of Panoptic Segmentation in COCO 2018 Challenge in ECCV 2018
 - [2018] Second Place Winner of Most Popular Poster Award in VALSE 2018 (top2 in 145)
 - [2015] Finalist Award in American Interdisciplinary Contest in Modeling
+- [2014] Provincial Merit Student in Jiangsu Province
 - [2014] Second Prize in Jiangsu Provincial Advanced Mathematics Contest

 ## Services